MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 # Learn Markdown reference

-This article provides an alphabetical reference for writing Markdown for [Microsoft Docs](/).
+This article provides an alphabetical reference for writing Markdown for [Microsoft Learn](/).

 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight markup language with plain text formatting syntax.
 The Learn platform supports [CommonMark](https://commonmark.org/) compliant Markdown parsed through the [Markdig](https://github.com/lunet-io/markdig) parsing engine.
-Learn also supports custom Markdown extensions that provide richer content on the Docs site.
+Learn also supports custom Markdown extensions that provide richer content on the Microsoft Learn site.

 You can use any text editor to write Markdown, but we recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Learn Authoring Pack](https://aka.ms/DocsAuthoringPack).
-The Learn Authoring Pack provides editing tools and preview functionality that lets you see what your articles will look like when rendered on Docs.
+The Learn Authoring Pack provides editing tools and preview functionality that lets you see what your articles will look like when rendered on Microsoft Learn.

 ## Alerts (Note, Tip, Important, Caution, Warning)

-Alerts are a Markdown extension to create block quotes that render on Docs with colors and icons that indicate the significance of the content.
+Alerts are a Markdown extension to create block quotes that render on Microsoft Learn with colors and icons that indicate the significance of the content.

 Avoid notes, tips, and important boxes.
 Readers tend to skip over them.
 It's better to put that info directly into the article text.